Andrew Banks: Early life

 Banks was born on 30 November 1951 in Lambeth, London, England, the fifth of six boys.
 His father was a staff sergeant in the Medical Corps of the British Army.
 His mother was born in Vienna and grew up in Gdańsk, Poland; she was fluent in six languages.

 When the family moved to Chichester in 1961, Banks attended the local selective state grammar school and became involved in amateur dramatic productions.
 Achieving ten 'O’ Levels and four 'A’ levels, he was accepted at various UK universities and chose Science at London University.
 Banks completed a year and a half of exams in Applied Biology before getting a part-time job selling paintings door-to-door and progressed quickly to supervisor with the company, running an area office of ten teams.
 At the same time he was doing voiceover work using his acting experience as well as employing two people to sell trendy 'Carnaby Street style' shirts in the University cafeteria.

 His university degree was put on hold after an Australian colleague provided a sponsor that enabled Banks to migrate to Australia as part of the final stages of its Assisted Passage Migration Scheme; Andrew Banks arrived in Sydney, Australia in 1972 as a 'Ten Pound Pom'.

 Early career

-In Australia, Banks pursued an acting career through studies in Shakespearean Training at the Old Tote Theatre Company (now NIDA – National Institute of Dramatic Arts).
+In Australia, Banks pursued an acting career through studies in Shakespearean Training at the Old Tote Theatre Company (now NIDA – National Institute of Dramatic Art]).
 He had small acting roles in television series Number 96 and the Old Tote Theatre Company's production of Macbeth at the Sydney Opera House in 1974.
 Banks bought into the Red Pavilion Bar and Restaurant in Woolloomooloo, Sydney with restaurateur Soren Luno as partner.
 Its sale fourteen months later was when Banks realised his first capital.
 Banks married his Australian girlfriend, Andrea in 1974 and following an overseas honeymoon, decided to pursue more stable employment.